 Read more about progesterone's role and effects for a heightened understanding of the breadth of the hormone's impact in the female body.

 What Happens When Progesterone Levels are High?

-Because levels of progesterone fluctuate on a daily basis, one's current progesterone range is widely based on age, current stage of the menstrual cycle, and other factors, such as habits that could be promoting estrogen dominance.
+Current progesterone levels are largely dependent of age, current stage of the menstrual cycle, and other factors, such as habits that could be encouraging a state of hormonal imbalance.

-Nonetheless, a progesterone imbalance in which levels are abnormally high or low can provoke a variety of negative effects.
+Nonetheless, a progesterone imbalance in which levels are abnormally high or low can provoke various negative effects.

-Increased progesterone levels during a pregnancy could signify the presence of a molar pregnancy, which causes abnormal uterine tissue growth due to a genetic error.
-The fetus doesn't form properly in the womb, preventing further baby development.
+Abnormally high progesterone levels during a pregnancy could signify the presence of a molar pregnancy, which causes abnormal uterine tissue growth due to a genetic error.
+With a molar pregnancy, the fetus doesn't form properly in the womb, preventing further baby development.